-Cambodian spying verdict due for Australian who flew drone
+Australian arrested at Cambodian rally convicted of spying

 Ricketson’s other character witnesses were several Cambodians, including his informally adopted daughter, who described how he had provided financial assistance to them and other poor members of Cambodian society.

 Throughout his trial, Ricketson shouted brief but defiant remarks to reporters as he was led in and out of the court building for each hearing.
-He decried the paucity of evidence and repeated asked the taunting question of what country he was supposed to have been spying for.
+He decried the paucity of evidence and repeatedly asked the taunting question of what country he was supposed to have been spying for.

 At one point, however, he took a tried-and-true approach in trying to earn clemency by expressing contrition.